hhadithya/rhyme-jacket/Sketches/DS18B20/README.md

 - Environment temperature can be differed according to the place.
 And those differed temperature can affect the body temperature , resulting in false assumptions of getting tired.

+## Coding

+- There are **three fatigue levels** like Level 0, Level 1, Level 2.
+Level 2 means too tired and level 0 means not tired.
+A blinking Red LED is used to indicate level 2 fatigueness.
+A blinking blue LED is used to indicate level 1 fatigueness.
+There is no indicator for the level 0 fatigueness.
+- The code is supported for cold and hot temperatures as well.

 ## Testing

 ![setting up using arduino nano board](https://github.com/hhadithya/rhyme-jacket/blob/main/Progress/Hardware/DS18B20_test.jpg?raw=true)